michael-lazar/rtv/README.md

 # RTV (Reddit Terminal Viewer)

 RTV provides an interface to view and interact with reddit from your terminal.<br/>
-It's compatible with *most* terminal emulators on Linux and OS X.

 <p align="center">
 <img alt="title image" src="resources/title_image.png"/>